eScienceLab/eScienceLab.github.io/_products/tess.md

 title: TeSS
 path: tess
 collection: products
-description: A description of TeSS
+description: Support system for eScience training
 ---

-Is a project
+[TeSS](http://elixir-uk.org/training-platform) is a support portal for training in eScience.